farghul/bowerbird/README.md

 # Bowerbird

 Bowerbird is a WordPress plugin update install tool.
+It queries the target Jira API to find

-It simplifies the process of pulling free updates from [WordPress Packagist](https://repo.packagist.org) or premium updates from a subscription, then pushing them to Git and adding version tags to a private repository like Satis, if needed.
+It simplifies the process of pulling free updates from [WordPress Packagist](https://wpackagist.org) or premium updates from a subscription, then pushing them to Git and adding version tags to a private repository, if needed.
 Named after a very industrious creature who excels at building.

 ![Bird](bowerbird.webp)